champsproject/chem_react_dyn/content/act2/ches1/roam.md

 we discuss various periodic orbits and their role in setting up the problem of transport of phase space volumes between different phase space regions.
-In Sec. (#sec:DS) we study the dynamics of the Chesnavich model by looking at trajectories from various perspectives, such as residence times and rotation number in Subsections {#sec:observations} and (#subsec:res_inner_DS) and their relation to invariant manifolds in Subsection (#subsec:sec_manifs).
+In Sec. (#sec:DS) we study the dynamics of the Chesnavich model by looking at trajectories from various perspectives, such as residence times and rotation number in Subsections (#sec:observations) and (#subsec:res_inner_DS) and their relation to invariant manifolds in Subsection (#subsec:sec_manifs).
 This is followed by relating the dynamics to roaming in
 Sec. (#sec:discussion) and the explanation of the roaming mechanism via invariant manifolds that govern the dynamics.